CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_02_active_directory.md

 ## Result

-The machine successfully joined the domain and rebooted.
+Each machine successfully joined the domain and rebooted.

 ## Login verification

-After reboot, login was performed using:
+After reboot, domain login was tested using:

 - `cyberrange\itadmin`

-and `whoami` returned:

-- `cyberrange\itadmin`

-## Meaning

-This confirmed:
-- the machine joined the domain successfully
-- domain-based authentication worked correctly
+Successful domain login and `whoami` output confirmed that domain-based authentication was working correctly.

 ## AD verification

-The computer object for the workstation appeared in Active Directory.
+The computer objects for joined systems appeared in Active Directory.

 ## Organizational cleanup

-The workstation was moved from the default `Computers` container into the:
+Joined workstations were moved from the default `Computers` container into the:

 - `Workstations` OU